CloudLabsAI-Azure/SQL-database-in-Microsoft-Fabric/Workshop_Exercises/07 - Data Security and Compliance.md

 1. Click on the [**hyperlink**](https://regale.cloud/Microsoft/play/4474/07-data-security-and-compliance#/0/2)

-2. Continue with next excercise.
+2. Continue with next Excercise.

 <!--In this exercise, we will explore **workspace roles** and **SQL native access controls** to effectively manage user permissions.